 This section aims to help you identify, understand, and optimise your impact strategy by accentuating the issues addressed in your film and their communication, while identifying the networks and partners to include.

 of the French population had heard of marital rape after the broadcast of an episode of Plus belle la vie devoted to this subject versus 35% before the broadcast (Observatoire des images)

 raised in the US as a result of Marvel Studios’ 2018 “Black Panther Challenge” impact campaign, allowing thousands of young people from disadvantaged backgrounds to see the film for free (CBR.com, 2018)

-The testimony of Coline Aymard, Impact Producer at Echo Studio:
+The testimony of Marie-Claire Lalonde, Associate Producer at Metafilms (Canada):

 As part of the Simple comme Sylvain project (nominated for the Eco-prod prize at the Cannes Film Festival), the production team wanted to reduce its ecological footprint as much as possible.
 To achieve this, we drew up an action plan based on the recommendations of ‘On tourne vert’ (an accreditation from Quebec).
 We implemented a number of actions at each step of the shooting.
 First of all, we had each member of the crew sign a green set commitment contract at the start of the project.
 We then sent everyone a list of actions to be taken and objectives to be achieved.

 On the management side, we reduced waste production (no disposable containers, reusable crockery, compost, recycling), looked after our energy source (no generator hire), and controlled the team’s mobility (shuttle service).
 We didn’t build any sets either, and the elements we did use were stored for reuse on future shoots.
 The costumes were sold or donated to film students.
 We hope we’ve been able to set an example for others through our own actions.